Where Are We Now?

 The documents are provided in Acrobat Reader format.
 Free Acrobat Reader download

 How can you be involved?

 As an affected interest in the study area, your input is critical to the success for the study and ultimately the project.
 Your input, in writing, by telephone to the study team or at meetings throughout the planning and design process will be a key consideration in the project development process.
 We want to encourage your continued involvement in the project.
-Please call MoDOT Area Engineer, Deanna Venker at 1-888-ASK-MODOT or Community Relations Specialist Andrew Gates at 1-888-ASK-MODOT.
+Please call MoDOT Area Engineer, Michelle Voegele at 1-888-ASK-MODOT or Community Relations Specialist Andrew Gates at 1-888-ASK-MODOT.